 Parking.
 On August 6, students may park in the student parking lot at 208 N. Church Street, a few blocks from the law school (at the corner of Church St. and Friendly Ave.; entrance on Church St.).
 Students will receive Elon parking decals that day and may park free of charge in the Church Street lot throughout the academic year.
 If you are interested in a parking space in the Bellemeade city parking deck across from the law school, keep an eye on your email in mid-July.
 The Registrar’s Office will send information regarding available spaces around that time.
 If available, parking deck cards cost approximately $85 per month.
 For students interested in utilizing public transportation, rather than driving to the law school, the school participates in the HEAT (Higher Education Area Transit) program, which allows students to ride the HEAT buses and all Greensboro city buses free of charge.
 Students will receive information about the HEAT service during Orientation.

-- Student Handbook & Academic Catalog: The 2019-20 handbook will be available online in late July.
-Students will need to read the handbook by August 6.
+- Student Handbook & Academic Catalog: The 2019-20 handbook is available online and students will need to read it by August 6.
 After reading the handbook, complete and sign this Student Handbook Acknowledgement Form (PDF).

-- Student Personal & Professional Responsibility Policy: All new students are expected to read and abide by the Elon Law Student Personal and Professional Responsibility Policy, which can be found here.
+- Student Personal & Professional Responsibility Policy: All new students are expected to read and abide by the Elon Law Student Personal and Professional Responsibility Policy.
 Students will need to read the policy by August 6.
 After reading the handbook, complete and sign this Student Personal & Professional Responsibility Policy Acknowledgement Form (PDF).

 - Honor Code: All new students are expected to read and abide by the Elon Law Honor Code, which can be found here.
 Students will need to read the Honor Code by August 6.